mh-/exposure-notification-ble-python/README.md

       -n, --notx            do not transmit RPI beacons via BLE

-If you have a GPS connected to the Raspberry Pi which is supported by gpsd, you can use these option:
+If you have a GPS connected to the Raspberry Pi which is supported by gpsd, you can use these options:

       -d, --gpsdatetime     set date and time from GPS -g, --gpsposition     store GPS position with RX data